Malpractice Also Affects Lawyers

 There has been a sharp rise in recent years in the number of malpractice suits brought against members of all occupational groups, especially attorneys.

-There is no shortage of lawyers who are willing to sue a colleague if malpractice appears to have been committed.
+There is no shortage of lawyers who are willing to sue a colleague if legal malpractice appears to have been committed.

 Even the most skillful lawyers occasionally make mistakes.
 Some lawyers make them more often than others.
 If those mistakes result in harm to the lawyer’s client, the lawyer must be held responsible for the loss.